List of Marvel Comics characters: S: Loni Stane

 Loni Stane, also known as Loni Stark, is a character appearing in Ultimate Iron Man.
 She was the first wife of Howard Stark, the mother of Obadiah Stane, and an enemy of Iron Man.

 Loni was a greedy opportunist, looking for a man who could provide her with a life of wealth and privilege.
 With that goal, Loni married Howard Stark, but Stark was, in Loni's view, not a ruthless person with his money.
 Loni divorced Stark and allied with Zebediah Stane, Howard's rival, to take over Howard's company while he was distracted with his second wife's pregnancy.
 After taking over Stark's company, Loni married Stane, later giving birth to their son Obadiah.

 After Zebediah was imprisoned for kidnapping Tony Stark, Loni divorced him.
 She later organized his assassination to enrich herself and her son and framed Howard for the murder.

 Loni was killed by Obadiah as revenge for leaving him for dead.

 Zebediah Stane

 Zebediah Stane is a character appearing in American comic books published by Marvel Comics.
 He was the father of Obadiah Stane and a degenerate gambler.
 One day (some time after Obadiah's mother died of unspecified causes), Zebediah considered himself on a "lucky streak," played a game of Russian roulette, and shot himself in the head right in front of young Obadiah.
 This trauma caused Obadiah to go bald and shaped him for years to come.

 Other versions of Zebediah Stane

 The version of Zebediah Stane that appeared in Ultimate Iron Man was the business rival of Howard Stark and the father of Obadiah Stane.
 He was imprisoned for kidnapping a young Tony Stark and later assassinated by his ex-wife Loni so Obadiah would receive his inheritance.

+Zeke Stane

+Zeke Stane is the son of Obadiah Stane who manipulates other villains who have set out to destroy the Order.
+Stane targets the Order, Tony Stark's showcase Initiative team of California, while seeking revenge against Stark for the death of his father.
+Stane subsequently leaves California and prepares for the next stage in his vendetta against Stark.

+Zeke Stane's genius-level intellect and considerable fortune allowed him to cannibalize and reverse-engineer Stark Tech from the black-market to upgrade his own body.
+Stane successfully reduced the caloric energy consumption of his body from 70% to 9%, leaving him surplus energy which he uses in repulsor bolts at the end of his fingers.
+Other upgrades have allowed his body to vastly repair itself from injury.
+This excessive use of the body's energy has shown that Stane must constantly keep his body's blood sugar level high to make up for its rapid consumption.
+Stane does this by eating a high (20,000) calorie paste.